yzpaul/r-psych-scoring/README.md

-# R code for scoring some commonly used psychology measures #
+# R code for scoring psychological testing measures #

 For most scales the default is `alpha=F` to return item scores.
 Pass `alpha=T` if you only want alpha values.